An Interview with Andrew Collins, Host of Film Soundtrack Show ‘Saturday Night at the Movies’

-Presenter of Classic FM’s Saturday Night at the Movies, writer and all-round film buff Andrew Collins will join the Orchestra of Opera North for a blockbuster celebration of the art of the film soundtrack, From Hollywood with Love, at Huddersfield Town Hall on 25 January and Leeds Town Hall on Sunday 4 February.
+Presenter of Classic FM’s Saturday Night at the Movies, writer and all-round film buff Andrew Collins will join the Orchestra of Opera North for a blockbuster celebration of the art of the film soundtrack, From Hollywood with Love, at Huddersfield Town Hall.

 I had a chat with the journalist and Film Editor of the Radio Times about great movie scores, some of Yorkshire’s finest film makers, and his thoughts on the pending Oscars and BAFTAs…

 You have a dream job hosting Classic FM’s Saturday Night at the Movies.
 What is it that makes a great film score?
 Is silence often more important than telling the audience when to react?

 I’ve been hosting the show for three years, playing two hours of film scores every week, and I find myself evaluating the greatness of a score on two counts: does it work with the film, and does it work when listened to in isolation, away from the pictures?